LJPZebra/OLU/Fiber_coupling.md

 [<img width="400" alt="AlignmentTutorial" src="https://user-images.githubusercontent.com/38736127/176673048-5717d417-f3cd-4252-8551-5a9e17c1132f.png">](https://www.youtube.com/watch?v=kQvhbJbDG0M)

 ### Handling of the hollow core fiber
 *  The hollow core fiber front face is not protected and cannot be easily polished, which is standart for conventional single mode fibers.
 Also never try to clean the fiber outlet with ethanol or acethon because these solutions will enter the fiber core by capillary forces making the fiber unusalbe.
-You can use an inspection scope to varify that the fiber is clean and in good shape.
+You can use an [fiber inspection scope](https://www.thorlabs.com/thorproduct.cfm?partnumber=FS201) to inspect the fiber core.

 * The fiber has a very high domage threshold but only if the laser is well coupled.
 So it is adviced to do the alignemnt procedure at low laser power.
 This improves also laser safety.
 We will regulate the laser intensity with a rotatable [lambda wave plate](https://www.newport.com/p/10RP52-2) installed in series with a [polarizor]([https://www.thorlabs.com/thorproduct.cfm?partnumber=CCM1-PBS25-1064-HP](https://www.thorlabs.com/thorproduct.cfm?partnumber=CCM1-PBS252/M)).